Louis Evans Jr.: Biography

-Louis and his family moved to Washington to minister at the National Presbyterian Church, where most American presidents have attended services and visitors have included Queen Elizabeth and Mother Teresa.
-Ronald Reagan and his wife, Nancy Reagan attended Louis original Bel Air Church in California, as well as the National Presbyterian Church during his time as President.
+Evans and his family moved to Washington to minister at the National Presbyterian Church, where most American presidents have attended services; visitors have included Queen Elizabeth and Mother Teresa.
+Ronald Reagan and his wife, Nancy Reagan, attended Evans' original Bel Air Church in California, as well as the National Presbyterian Church during his time as president.

-Louis Jr. was the organizing pastor of Bel Air Church in Bel Air, California, where the first church gatherings were at the manse (pastor's home) in April 1956.
+Evans was the organizing pastor of Bel Air Church in Bel Air, California, where the first church gatherings were at the manse (pastor's home) in April 1956.

-Louis Evans Jr.'s ministry was influenced by Henrietta Mears who was the Christian Education Director of 1st Presbyterian Hollywood where Louis's father was pastor.
-Mears led several of Louis Evans Jr.'s friends to evangelism and ministry including Bill Bright, and Richard Halverson.
+Evans' ministry was influenced by Henrietta Mears, who was the Christian Education Director of First Presbyterian Hollywood, where his father was pastor.
+Mears led several of Evans' friends to evangelism and ministry including Bill Bright and Richard Halverson.

-Louis wife, Colleen Townsend Evans and a few other Hollywood starlets started the Hollywood Christian Group in 1949 in Mears's home.
-Original Hollywood Christian Group participants included Roy Rogers, Dale Evans, Billy Graham, Colleen Townsend Evans, Jane Russell, Stuart Hamblen, Ronald Reagan and many others, in the living room of Henrietta Mears home, The group was chaplained by J. Edwin Orr from 1949-1951.
-This group, the Hollywood Christian Group is where Billy Graham met radio personality, Stuart Hamblen and other members of the Hollywood Christian Group including the Evanses, who visited Graham on location at the Los Angeles crusade.
-Up until this point, Graham was doing regional crusades successfully, but his numbers were not reaching the masses until Stuart Hamblen reported about Graham's crusades.
-Once this happened, Graham's crusades exploded in numbers and became national news.
+His wife and a few other Hollywood starlets started the Hollywood Christian Group in 1949 in Mears's home.
+Original Hollywood Christian Group participants included Roy Rogers, Dale Evans, Billy Graham, Colleen Townsend Evans, Jane Russell, Stuart Hamblen, Ronald Reagan, and many others, in the living room of Henrietta Mears' home.
+The group was chaplained by J. Edwin Orr from 1949 to 1951.
+This group is where Billy Graham met radio personality Stuart Hamblen and other members of the Hollywood Christian Group including the Evanses, who visited Graham on location at the Los Angeles crusade.
+Up until this point, Graham was doing regional crusades successfully, but his numbers were not reaching the masses until Hamblen reported about Graham's crusades.
+Graham's crusades then began to explode in numbers and became national news.

+In 1977, he helped found Washington Aviation Ministry, now known as Mercy Medical Airlift.

+Evans died of amyotrophic lateral sclerosis (Lou Gehrig's disease) at his home in Fresno, California, in 2008.